Markets

 While no African currency has dethroned global giants like the US Dollar (USD) or Euro (EUR), some are holding their own impressively.

-The Tunisian Dinar, for instance, is not only the strongest currency in Africa but even stronger than some Eastern European and Asian currencies.
+The Tunisian Dinar, for instance, is not only the strongest currency in Africa but even stronger than some Eastern European and Asian currencies, often ranking high in comparison to currencies featured in a World currency list.

 African currencies may not be “reserve currencies” yet, but they’re gaining traction in regional trade, investment portfolios, and forex trading platforms alike.